SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions

 \subsection{Multimodal Architecture}

-\paragraph{\textbf{Architecture}} We build on top of the most recent multimodal architectures (e.g., LLaVA~\cite{liu2023visual}, LLaMA-Adapter~\cite{zhang2023llama}) that guide LLMs to follow multimodal instructions.
+\paragraph{\textbf{Architecture}} We build on top of the most recent multimodal architectures (e.g., LLaVA~\citep{liu2023visual}, LLaMA-Adapter~\citep{zhang2023llama}) that guide LLMs to follow multimodal instructions.
 We noticed that adapter-based multimodal training serves as the most efficient technique for injecting multimodal knowledge to a pretrained LLM decoder model.
 Our goal was to improve the existing LLMs to perform better on science-focused multimodal reasoning and visual grounded tasks.
-To this end, we chose LLaMA~\cite{touvron2023llama} as the LLM decoder, and CLIP visual encoder~\cite{radford2021learning} to experiment with multimodal adapter training as shown in Figure~\ref{fig:scitune_framework}.
+To this end, we chose LLaMA-1~\citep{touvron2023llama} as the LLM decoder, and CLIP visual encoder~\citep{radford2021learning} to experiment with multimodal adapter training as shown in Figure~\ref{fig:scitune_framework}.

-The multimodal adapter transforms the output of the visual encoder model as inputs to the language decoder with a linear projection layer.
-While we keep the language decoder and the visual encoder models frozen, the multimodal adapter is updated during the during the pretraining stage.
-This modular architecture can be plugged with any language decoder and a visual encoder model.
-We continue our experiments with LLaMA 7B and 13B model variants for better comparison with other baseline models.
+The SciTune adapter transforms the output of the visual encoder model as inputs to the language decoder with a linear projection layer.
+While we keep the language decoder and the visual encoder models frozen, the multimodal adapter is updated during the pretraining stage.
+This modular architecture can be filled by any language decoder and a visual encoder model.
+We conduct the experiments with LLaMA 7B and 13B model variants for better comparison with other baseline models.
 It is worthwhile to note that we chose LLaMA due to its superior performance in the public benchmarks and its open-source accessibility.

 We do not use any instruction-tuned LLaMA variants (e.g., Vicuna, Guanaco) in our experiments due to two main reasons.
 First, we mainly focus on improving the base LLM decoder models with multimodal instructions generated by humans in order to eliminate all confounding factors such as machine generated instruction tuning.
 Since a majority of instruction-tuned models developed on top of LLaMA are knowledge-distilled from closed-source, proprietary models like GPT-4, we want to avoid any unexpected performance advantages.
 Second, we want to make a fair comparison with other baseline models proposed in this area developed on top of the base LLaMA model, and test whether the multimodal instruction tuning proposed in this work could lead into better scientific concept understanding compared to those models.